 “Bring a life back to power.
 Make blood donation your responsibility.”

-World Blood Donor Day is celebrated on 14th June, every year.
-This day is celebrated to spread awareness about the demand for safe blood and blood donation.
-Also, the World Blood Donor Day is celebrated to thank the selfless blood donors.
-Every year the World Blood Donor Day is celebrated with a theme and slogan all over the world.
-This year's World Blood Donor Day theme is “Safe blood saves lives” and the slogan is “Give blood and make the world a healthier place.”
-Due to the current COVID-19 pandemic, WHO (World Health Organisation) has decided to run a virtual campaign around the globe this year.
+World Blood Donor Day is celebrated on the14th of June every yearto spread awareness about the demand for safe blood and blood donation.World Blood Donor Day is also celebrated as a thank you to all selfless blood donors.
+Every year, World Blood Donor Day is celebrated with a theme and slogan.
+For 2020, the World Blood Donor Day theme is “Safe blood saves lives” and the slogan is “Give blood and make the world a healthier place.”
+Due to the current COVID-19 pandemic, the World Health Organization has decided to run a virtual campaign around the globe this year.

-WHAT IS MEANT BY BLOOD DONATION?
+WHAT IS MEANT BY BLOOD DONATION?:

-Blood donation refers to the process of collecting, testing, preparing, and storing blood and blood components.
-Blood donors are most commonly unpaid volunteers, but they may also be paid sometimes.
+Blood donation refers to the process of collection, testing, preparation, and storage of blood and blood components.
+Blood donors are usually unpaid volunteers, but for every rule there exist exceptions.

-Blood donations can occur at a blood bank, special blood donation centre, mobile facilities, or a hospital.
-Blood donations can also occur at some special events called blood drives.
+Blood donations can occur at blood banks, blood donation centres, specialized mobile facilities, or hospitals.
+Blood drives are exclusive events organized for blood donors.

 The time it takes to donate blood from the beginning to the end process varies based on the type of blood donation.
-For example, it takes about 1 hour to complete a plasma or whole blood donation and about 2 to 3 hours for a platelet donation.
+For example, it takes about an hour to complete a plasma and/or whole blood donation, and two to three hours for a platelet donation.

-BENEFITS OF BLOOD DONATIONDonating blood has benefits for both emotional and physical health.
-The health benefits of donating blood are considerable, but the act of saving lives are heroic and remarkable.
-Donating blood is good for us and it is even better for those who need it.
+BENEFITS OF BLOOD DONATION:

+The act of donating blood has been shown to benefit both emotional and physical health.
+The health benefits of donating blood are considerable, but the act of saving lives is heroic and remarkable, too.
+Donating blood is good for us, but is even better for those who need it.
 The major benefits of blood donation are discussed below.

-Free health checkup
+Free health check-up:

-Before donating blood, the donor has to undergo a health screening test.
-A trained staff member performs this screening test.
-They will be checking the pulse, blood pressure, body temperature, hemoglobin levels of the donor.
-Thereby donating blood helps to have a free medical examination of the donor’s body.
+Before donating blood, the donor has to undergo a health screening test, performed by a trained staff member of a medical unit.
+They will check the pulse, blood pressure, body temperature, and haemoglobin levels of the donor.

+The donor body is completely screened prior to blood donation, resulting in a check-up that is free of charge.
 Also, the donor’s blood is tested for several diseases such as hepatitis B, hepatitis C, HIV, West Nile virus, syphilis.
-Hence the donor can avail free testing of diseases while donating blood.
+Hence the donor can avail a free test for a wide range of diseases by choosing to donate blood.

 Burn calories

-According to the University of California, San Diego, we can burn approximately 650 calories by donating one pint (473.17 milliliters) of blood.
-However, donating blood should not be a part of the weight loss plan.
+According to the University of California, San Diego, every pint of blood donated results in the burning of an estimated six hundred fifty calories..
+While this is beneficial for the donor, it cannot be considered a serious weight loss tactic.

 Reduce the risk of cancer

-Iron content in the body increases free-radical damage which in turn causes the risk of cancer and aging.
+Iron content in the body increases chances of free-radical damage which, in turn, increases the risks of cancer and ageing.
 The Miller-Keystone Blood Center says that consistent blood donation will reduce risks of cancers including liver, lung, colon, and throat cancers due to the reduction in oxidative stress when the iron is released from the bloodstream.

-Also, in a study published in the Journal of the National Cancer Institute, experimentally proved that blood donation reduces the risk of cancer.
-The researchers followed 1,200 people split into two groups.
-The researchers observed them over the course of 4 1/2 years.
-One group reduced their iron stores in the body through blood donations twice a year, while the second group did not donate blood.
-The aftermath of the study showed that the group of blood donors had lower iron levels, and therefore, a lower risk of cancer.
+In a study published in the Journal of the National Cancer Institute, it has been experimentally concluded that blood donation reduces the risk of cancer.
+The researchers followed 1,200 people split into two groups, who were then observed over the course of four-and-a-half years.
+One group reduced their iron stores in the body through blood donations twice a year, while the second group, acting as the control for the experiment, did not donate blood.
+The aftermath of the study showed that the group of blood donors had lower iron levels, therefore resulting in lower risks of cancer.

 Sense of pride